Eugene Tucker recalls well the day in March 2020 when much of the staff started working from home.

 “I don’t think we have lingering effects from the pandemic,” she said.

 Clifton Martin, associate general counsel at Save A Lot, also mostly kept coming into the office after departing initially for about six weeks.
-He was joined by about 10 or 15 executives while support staff went home and relied on services like Microsoft Teams.
+He was joined by 10 or 15 executives while support staff went home and relied on services like Microsoft Teams.

 Fortunately, the St. Louis-based grocer had an advantage having just moved into a new headquarters that had a strong focus on technological capabilities.